Kisho Kurokawa: Materiality

 Kurokawa explains that the Japanese tried to exploit the natural textures and colors of materials used in a building.
 The traditional tea room was intentionally built of only natural materials such as earth and sand, paper, the stems and leaves of plants, and small trees.
 Trees from a person's own backyard were preferred for the necessary timbers.
 All artificial colors were avoided, and the natural colors and texture of materials were shown to their best advantage.
 This honesty in materials stemmed from the idea that nature is already beautiful in itself.
 The Japanese feel that food tastes better, wood looks better, materials are better when natural.
 There is a belief that maximum enjoyment comes from the natural state.

-This tradition on materiality was alive in Kurokawa's work which treated iron as iron, aluminum as aluminum, and made the most of the inherent finish of concrete.
+Kurokawa's designs often highlighted the natural properties of materials, a characteristic observed in his treatment of iron, aluminum, and concrete.
 The tradition of honesty of materiality is present in Kurokawa's capsule building.
 In it, he showed technology with “no artificial colors."
 The capsule, escalator unit, elevator unit and pipe and ductwork were all exterior and exposed.
 Kurokawa opened structures and made no attempt to hide the connective elements, believing that beauty was inherent in each of the individual parts.
-This bold approach created a texture of elements that became the real materiality of the whole.
+This approach emphasized the exposure of materials, which some critics regard as an authentic representation of materiality in design.